Home | Writers | Headlines | Writer Spotlights | Contributing Authors

 About Us

-Ready to dive into the magic of our writer's directory?
-It's not just a cool space for writers to connect; it's like the ultimate toolkit for event hosts, lit organizers, artsy souls, librarians, book nerds, and everyone curious about Indonesian writers.
-Think of it as the cozy HOME for INDONESIAN WRITERS, where we're on a mission to smash those pesky language barriers holding back Indonesian books and lit from taking over the world.
+Ready to explore our writer's directory?
+It’s not just a cool space for writers to connect—it's the ultimate toolkit for event hosts, lit organizers, librarians, book nerds, and anyone curious about Indonesian writers.
+Think of it as the cozy home for Indonesian writers, breaking language barriers and opening up our literary scene to the world.
 Read more!